monkeydevtools/treepath-python/README.md

 assert inner_from_attribute == inner_from_string_keys == solar_system["star"]["planets"]["inner"]
 ```
 ### Keys With Special Characters
-Dictionary keys that are not valid python syntax can be referenced as double quoted strings.
+Dictionary keys that are not valid python syntax can be referenced as quoted strings.

 ```python
 sun_equatorial_diameter = get(path.star.planets.inner[0]["Number of Moons"], solar_system)